USEPA/useeior/format_specs/Model.md

 Unless another year is specifically called out, all economic values are given in US dollars (USD) in the value the [model IOyear](https://github.com/USEPA/useeior/blob/master/format_specs/ModelSpecifications.md#model-specifications).

 ## Model
+Items are listed in the order in which they appear in a built Model object in R.

 | Item | Data Structure | Category | Description |
 | --- | --- | --------- | ------ |
 | specs | list | metadata | [Model specifications](https://github.com/USEPA/useeior/tree/master/format_specs/ModelSpecifications.md) |